How Much Raw Food to Feed My Dog?

 Age can affect how much food your dog needs.
 Puppies and adolescent dogs (less than a year) require more food as they are growing!
 During this time puppies are putting on weight, growing, and progressing through developmental stages.
 They are also higher energy and have a faster metabolism.
 Dogs’ metabolisms also slow down as they age, and they may require less food.

 For puppies, we recommend feeding them between 5% to 10% of their body weight.
 For puppies that grow into larger breeds, they would be on the upper end of that range, while smaller breeds would be closer to the 5% range.

 Your dog’s activity level can be a reflection of a dog’s breed, their personality, your lifestyle and the weather.
 Most people in Vancouver are less active with their dogs during the rainy months so we recommend cutting back their feeding amount if that is the case.
 However, in the Spring, Summer and Fall when your dog is more active, you can increase the feeding amount.
 The amount you fluctuate should still be within the 2% to 3% of their body weight range.

 Our food is conveniently portioned out into 1/4 Ib blocks.
 This makes for easy portioning and even easier math!!

 At Outpost, we recommend feeding 1 block for every 10 lbs of body weight (That works out to be 2.5% of their body weight).
 For Puppies we recommend feeding 2 blocks for every 10 lbs of body weight (this works out to be 5% of their body weight).

 For Senior dogs you could feed slightly less, and for puppies slightly more, but a great reference tool is the body shape chart below.

-If you have any questions about how much you should be feeding your Doggo please reach out to us at: firstname.lastname@example.org
+If you have any questions about how much you should be feeding your Doggo, get in touch with us today!

 How Much Raw Food to Feed My Cat?